-Our rather complicated residency status has only gotten more confusing.
+It seems that our rather complicated residency status just keeps getting more confusing.

-For the past year, Travis and I have both been living in Switzerland (and he’s been working here) with a B permit.
-It’s a residency document that allows us to legally be here beyond the initial 90-day tourist allowance and the visas we applied for shortly after arriving here.
+For the past year, Travis and I have both been living in Switzerland – and he’s been working here – with a B permit.
+It’s a residency document that allows us to legally be here for a period longer than the initial 90-day allowance tourists are granted and the initial Swiss residency visas we were granted shortly after arriving in Switzerland.

 Weeks ago, Travis followed up with his employer and with the immigration office to confirm that all necessary paperwork had been submitted for our extension.
 He was informed that there shouldn’t be a problem getting approval.

-Since August 1st, we’ve been waiting for our new residency cards to arrive in the mail.
+Since August 1st, we’ve been waiting for our new Swiss residency cards to arrive in the mail.

 We’ve continued to travel to surrounding countries with only minor issues, mostly because we travel with our US passports, which are typically sufficient documentation.